carlosarturoceron/mslearn-ai-language/notes.md

     Person, Location, DateTime, Organization, Address, Email, URL.

     * Entity linking - identifying specific entities by providing reference links to Wikipedia articles.

+    * Summarization - Summarization is available for both documents and conversations, and will summarize the text into key sentences that are predicted to encapsulate the input's meaning.

+    * Personally identifiable information (PII) detection - PII detection allows you to identify, categorize, and redact information that could be considered sensitive, such as email addresses, home addresses, IP addresses, names, and protected health information.
+For example, if the text "email@contoso.com" was included in the query, the entire email address can be identified and redacted.

+    * Learned features - Learned features require you to label data, train, and deploy your model to make it available to use in your application.
+These features allow you to customize what information is predicted or extracted.

+    * Conversational language understanding (CLU) - CLU is one of the core custom features offered by Azure AI Language.
+CLU helps users to build custom natural language understanding models to predict overall intent and extract important information from incoming utterances.
+CLU does require data to be tagged by the user to teach it how to predict intents and entities accurately.

+    * Custom named entity recognition -Custom entity recognition takes custom labeled data and extracts specified entities from unstructured text.
+For example, if you have various contract documents that you want to extract involved parties from, you can train a model to recognize how to predict them.

+    * Custom text classification- Custom text classification enables users to classify text or documents as custom defined groups.
+For example, you can train a model to look at news articles and identify the category they should fall into, such as News or Entertainment.

+    * Question answering - Question answering is a mostly pre-configured feature that provides answers to questions provided as input.
+The data to answer these questions comes from documents like FAQs or manuals.

+    For example, say you want to make a virtual chat assistant on your company website to answer common questions.
+You could use a company FAQ as the input document to create the question and answer pairs.
+Once deployed, your chat assistant can pass input questions to the service, and get the answers as a result.

 Entity Linkinh Example.